FLAGlab/flaglab.github.io/_thesistopics/bio_grammars2.md

 ### Context

+This is an open project, geared towards students nah have a problem that can be solved with artificial intelligence approaches.

 ### Project proposal

 ### Implementation plan

 Undergraduates students may also take this topic as a thesis project

 ### Background and Literature

 ### Contact

 stakahas